SEATTLE CENTER CAMPUS RULES

 - “Director” means the Seattle Center Director or his or her designee.

 - “Exclusion Notice” means that the recipient is no longer invited, licensed, permitted, or otherwise privileged to remain on the premises of the campus from which he or she was ordered to leave.
 The Exclusion Notice shall be in writing and shall contain the date of issuance.
 The Exclusion Notice shall specify the length and places of exclusion.
 The issuing individual shall sign it.
 Warning of the consequences for failure to comply shall be prominently displayed on the notice.
+The recipient will be given the opportunity to sign the original Exclusion Notice, but a refusal to sign does not invalidate the exclusion.

 - “Grounds” means all areas of the campus other than “buildings.”

-- “License” or “permit” means a written authorization for a person or entity to engage in a specific use or activity on a portion or all of the Seattle Center campus.
+- “License” or “Permit” means a written authorization for a person or entity to engage in a specific use or activity on a portion or all of the Seattle Center campus.

 - “Protected Speech” means verbal or written communication intended to convey a non-commercial political, religious, and philosophical or other similar message to the public, and includes distributing literature, seeking petition signatures, picketing, demonstrating, carrying signs, artistic performances, or other activities recognized by courts as entitled to protection under Federal or Washington constitutions .